fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 })
 ```

 We have also [restricted](https://sequelize.org/master/manual/model-querying-basics.html#specifying-attributes-for-select-queries) the values of which fields we want.
-From the notes, we take all fields expect <i>userId</i> and for the user associated with the note, only <i>name</i>.
+From the notes, we take all fields except <i>userId</i> and for the user associated with the note, only <i>name</i>.

 Let's make a similar change to the route of all users, remove the unnecessary field <i>userId</i> from the notes associated with the user: